stamps-labs/stamp2vec/README.md

    1. Upload document or choose one of the examples, choose one of available models
         ![1689531949336](image/README/1689531949336.png)
-        *Upload document or choose one of the examples, choose one of available models*
    2. Show bounding boxes of stamps
         ![1689532045977](image/README/1689532045977.png)
    3. Get the coordinates of stamps